jromang/picochess/docs/usage.rst

 All moves of the played game along with engine are stored.
 Every game played with picochess is stored in the /opt/picochess folder as "games.pgn".
-If a position is undone, another game will be created within games.pgn.